 Help desk metrics are quantifiable indicators that evaluate the performance and effectiveness of support teams.
 They can determine whether the teams are achieving their goals and providing satisfactory customer support services.

 Help desk KPI metrics can vary depending on the specific goals of the team and the type of support delivered.
-In general, the purpose of a service desk is to provide IT support.
+In general, the purpose of service desks is to provide IT support.
 However, some organizations use it more broadly to refer to a customer service, customer support, or customer advocacy team.

 Help desk metrics vs. KPIs